VenteraDevOps/piipan/docs/adr/0033-use-liquibase-for-db-migrations.md

 * There will be a master changelog file at the top level or root of each Database's source control folder.
 Under each folder will be a series of quarterly folders each containing sql migrations created during that period.
 Each migration is a .sql file(s) and each sibling db-changelog.xml file will reference all of the scripts in that quarterly folder.
 The reason for the quarterly folders is to prevent the master-changelog.xml file from growing too large.
 It provides a means of breaking it up into a smaller series of dependent changelog files.

-1. Scripts should
+1. Write sql migration script(s)
-* Written with the goal of Evolutionary Database Design in mind
+    1. Written with the goal of Evolutionary Database Design in mind
-* Should be idempotent if possible.
+    1. Should be idempotent if possible.
 This isn't always possible or in some cases not practical.
 But we should strive for idempotency.
 1. Name the file following a convention/format "mm_dd_{Script description}.sql".
 Naming should include a good description
 1. Specify the author.
 It should be the author's usda email address.
 1. Save the script as a sql file in the appropriate Git folder.